MiniGameWorlds/MiniGameWorld/resources/userWiki/Home.md

 - If you have some problems with **bungeecord** server, use [BungeeGuard] plugin

 ## Plugin
-- If plugin is not loaded, try to change the `check-update` option in `settings.yml` config to **false** (update checker will not work if plugin is loaded too often (for github api rate limit))
+- If plugin is not loaded, try to change the `check-update` option in `settings.yml` config to **false** (update checker will not work if the plugin is loaded too often (for GitHub API rate limit))

 ## Language Messages
 - If `edit-messages` option in `settings.yml` config is **true**, message configs in `MiniGameWorld/messages` change will be applied (default: `false`)

-## If game cannot be created
+## If a game cannot be created
-- **All worlds are being used**: If the `instance-world` option is **false**, location being used can not be used at the same time.
-Even if another games is using the location.
+- **All worlds are being used**: If the `instance-world` option is **false**, the location being used can not be used at the same time.
+Even if another game is using the location.

 - **Reached max instance count**: All games have the maximum instance count(`instances` option) so the game may have reached its maximum instance count.

-- **Party is too big**: Can not join if player's party is larger than the maximum player of minigame.
+- **Party is too big**: Can not join if the player's party is larger than the maximum player of minigame.

 [MiniGameWorld]: https://github.com/MiniGameWorlds/MiniGameWorld/releases